DEI

 Recently I decided to dig into this subject to gain a better understanding of DEI.
 My goal is to better understand what it is teaching and how it aligns or misaligns with what our Creator, God has to say about Diversity, Equity and Inclusion.

-This post aims to share what I have learned and to help others come to a better understanding of the subject of DEI and ID (Imago Dei.)
+Ultimately, this post aims to share what I have learned and to help others come to a better understanding of the subject of DEI and ID (Imago Dei.)
+These topics are addressed:

-The topic is very complex and I have found many good resources!
+I want to point out that this topic is very complex!
+I have searched for and found many good resources!
 You will find links to these resources within this post which will enable a deeper understanding than this post intends to provide.

 In his article, DEI and the Gospel: Affirming the Good, Rejecting the False, and offering a Biblical Vision, Dr. Tim Orr begins his article with this paragraph: